Study Abroad and University-Affiliated Student International Travel During COVID-19

 Graduate and undergraduate students engaging in all other university-affiliated international travel should register through the Student International Travel Registry as per established policy.
 Covered activities include: non-credit bearing travel organized or sponsored by a KU unit, faculty or staff member; travel supported with KU funding; international performances or athletic competitions; travel organized or sponsored by KU student organizations; and travel by students to meetings of academic and professional associations, including conferences.
 International travel registration must be completed not later than 30 days prior to departure.

 Students registering travel to locations with a Department of State travel advisory level 3 or travel advisory level 4 will be required to secure approval through the KU International Travel Review Committee (ITRC) in advance of travel.
 Students approved for travel to a DOS Level 3 or Level 4 destination will be required to sign the associated waiver and release of liability for travel to high-risk locations.
 Parent/guardian signature is required on this document for all undergraduate students.

 Upon return from international travel, all individuals must follow CDC, KU and KDHE recommendations and requirements.
-This may include provision of a negative COVID-19 PCR test upon arrival to the United States, self-isolation and personal health monitoring for 7 days with a negative PCR test or 0 days with no test, and immediate notification to a healthcare provider if symptoms develop.
+This may include provision of a negative COVID-19 PCR test upon arrival to the United States, self-isolation and personal health monitoring for 7 days with a negative PCR test or 0 days with no test, and immediate notification to your healthcare provider if symptoms develop.